 - Federal Work-Study

 - Cost of Attendance and Adjustments of Aid

 A grant is free money, given to a student based on financial need.
 This money does not have to be repaid.
 Penn College students can receive money from these different grant programs:

 - Federal Pell Grant –

 Many Penn College students receive Pell Grants.
-To qualify, you must be enrolled as a degree or certificate-seeking student in any of our majors, and have not completed the requirements for a baccalaureate degree.
-The maximum annual award for 2013-14 is $5,645.
+To qualify, you must be enrolled as a degree or certificate-seeking student in any of our majors, and have not completed the requirements for a baccalaureate or graduate degree.
+The maximum annual award for 2014-15 is $5,730.
 Eligibility is primarily determined from a student's FAFSA information.
 Students in default of a federal loan or those who do not maintain federal Satisfactory Academic Progress are ineligible to receive any federal aid, including Pell Grants.
-Students enrolled in summer classes can receive a summer Pell Grant based on information from either the new (2013-14) FAFSA or depending on remaining eligibility, the previous year's (2012-13) FAFSA.
+Students enrolled in summer classes can receive a summer Pell Grant based on information from either the new (2014-15) FAFSA or depending on remaining eligibility, the previous year's (2013-14) FAFSA.

 Note: the calculation for the Distance Learning policy has changed to a semester calculation as of summer 2013.
 More detail.

 - Federal SEOG– The Federal Supplemental Educational Opportunity Grant program helps low-income students pay for their educational costs.